-The 2016 United Way of King County/Seattle University Low Income Tax Prep Program has started!
+The 2023 Seattle University/United Way of King County Low Income Tax Prep Program has started!
 Here is some information to help you answer routine questions.

 For over 40 years, Seattle University accounting students have been providing the local community with a valuable tax preparation service.
 The program is a joint venture between Seattle University accounting students, United Way of King County, and the Internal Revenue Service.
 Students and United Way volunteers prepare tax returns for the public free of charge.
 The program was developed with the goal of helping individual taxpayers cope with the complexity of filing an accurate tax return.
 It gives accounting students a chance to use their skills to help others in the Seattle University community.

-Former SU Accounting Professor John Harding established VITA in 1975, when the Internal Revenue Service asked for volunteers to help the public work through the complexities of tax returns.
+Former SU Accounting Professor John Harding established VITA (Volunteer Income Tax Assistance) in 1975, when the Internal Revenue Service asked for volunteers to help the public work through the complexities of tax returns.

 You don't need an appointment, but many sites get very crowded, especially during January and April.
 Customers should arrive as close to the site's opening time as possible for the best chance of getting served.
 Customers who arrive later may not be able to see a volunteer.